telerik/winforms-docs/editors/datetimepicker/raddatetimepicker-properties.md

 ````

 {{endregion}}

 * __Format__: The __DateTimePickerFormat__ enumeration values are __Long__, __Short__, __Time__ and __Custom__.
 Set __Format__ to __Custom__ to enable the __CustomFormat__ property.

-* __CustomFormat:__A format string that determines the display of the date in the picker edit.
+* __CustomFormat__:A format string that determines the display of the date in the picker edit.
 See the [Internationalization]({%slug winforms/editors/datetimepicker/internationalization/internationalization%}) and [Date Formats]({%slug winforms/editors/datetimepicker/internationalization/date-formats%}) topic for more information.

-*
-            Culture determines the language that the drop down calendar and edit will display in.
+* Culture determines the language that the drop down calendar and edit will display in.
 See the [Internationalization]({%slug winforms/editors/datetimepicker/internationalization/internationalization%}) and [Date Formats]({%slug winforms/editors/datetimepicker/internationalization/date-formats%}) topic for more information.

-* __ThemeName__sets the overall look of the control.
-Choose from a list of predefined themes or create your own using the __Visual Style Builder__available from the __RadDateTimePicker Smart Tag__.
+* __ThemeName__ sets the overall look of the control.
+Choose from a list of predefined themes or create your own using the __Visual Style Builder__ available from the __RadDateTimePicker Smart Tag__.

 * __CalendarSize__ gets or sets the size of the RadCalendar in the RadDateTimePicker drop-down.

-* __NullableValue__ is same as the Value property,
-            but the __NullableValue__ property is of type *Nullable DateTime*.
+* __NullableValue__ is same as the Value property, but the __NullableValue__ property is of type *Nullable DateTime*.
 It can be null – in this case if RadDateTimePicker is not selected it will show its NullText.
-In case RadDateTimePicker is selected, it will show the last entered date – this allows
-            the end-user to enter and edit the date.
+In case RadDateTimePicker is selected, it will show the last entered date – this allows the end-user to enter and edit the date.

-            #_[C#] Setting the NullableValue property of RadDateTimePicker_
+#### Setting the NullableValue property of RadDateTimePicker

 {{source=..\SamplesCS\Editors\DateTimePicker1.cs region=NullableValue}}
 {{source=..\SamplesVB\Editors\DateTimePicker1.vb region=NullableValue}}